SteinOBrienLab/protocols/cephalopod/ceph_f-ara-EdU_pulse_labeling_embryo_no_clearing.md

 - Staining vials
 - Click-iT EdU Alexa Fluor 647 Imaging Kit (ThermoFisher #C10340)

-### Buffers

 ## Protocol
-### 1. f-ara-EdU Pulse Labeling
+### 1. F-ara-EdU Pulse Labeling
 1. Collect embryos at the desired stage.
 2. Dechorionate embryos in Filtered Natural Sea Water or ASW.
      - <span class="todo">TODO:</span> Test whether dechorionation is necessary.
 If not, will permit more pulse and longer chases throughout development.
 3. Transfer embryos or larvae into 1.5 ml microcentrifuge tube or multi-well plate (e.g. 24-well plate) depending on desired pulse length.
    - If using a plate, you should pre-coat with 0.2% agarose to prevent embryos from sticking and allow for chorion expansion.
-4. To optimize labeling efficiency and minimize toxicity, you should set up a test matrix of different concentrations and durations of f-ara-EdU labeling.
+4. To optimize labeling efficiency and minimize toxicity, you should set up a test matrix of different concentrations and durations of F-ara-EdU labeling.
    - Include cultures treated with vehicle alone for controls.

     | | 30 min | 60 min | 120 min | 24 h |